reactjs/react.dev/content/docs/reference-react-component.md

 componentWillUnmount()
 ```

 `componentWillUnmount()` is invoked immediately before a component is unmounted and destroyed.
 Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created in `componentDidMount()`.

-You should not call `setState()` here because the component will never be re-rendered.
+You **should not call `setState()`** in `componentWillUnmount()` because the component will never be re-rendered.
+Once a component instance is unmounted, it will never be mounted again.

 * * *